illarionov/wasm-sqlite-open-helper/README.md

 # Wasm SQLite Open Helper

+Experimental implementation of [androidx.sqlite.SQLiteDriver] and [androidx.sqlite.SupportSQLiteOpenHelper]
-Implementation of [SupportSQLiteOpenHelper] based on SQLite compiled for WebAssembly.
+based on SQLite compiled for WebAssembly.

+Currently, works on JVM only.

 It can be used to run small Android unit tests using a SQLite database inside the JVM on your host without using an Android emulator or Robolectric framework.